deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER16.png" alt="">

 Let's take a look at the beginning of the function.
-The first thing that stands out is the kernel-mode address and calls to the `nt!MI_READ_PTE_LOCK_FREE` macro and the `nt!Feature_KernelSharedUserDataAaslr__private_IsEnabled` function (which isn't very interesting for our purposes).
+The first thing that stands out is the kernel-mode address and calls to `nt!MI_READ_PTE_LOCK_FREE` and `nt!Feature_KernelSharedUserDataAaslr__private_IsEnabled` (which isn't very interesting for our purposes).

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER17.png" alt="">